dfinity/portal/docs/developer-docs/functionality/ledger/deploy-new-token.md

 Your new token is deployed and ready to be used.

-## Connect rosetta-api
+## Connect Rosetta

-The rosetta-api is an application that connects to a Ledger canister and exposes the [Rosetta API](https://www.rosetta-api.org).
+Rosetta is an application that connects to a Ledger canister and exposes the [Rosetta API](https://www.rosetta-api.org).
 Its main purpose is to facilitate integration with exchanges.
-The application is available as a [docker image](#https://hub.docker.com/r/dfinity/rosetta-api).
+You can learn more about Rosetta in the [next section](../rosetta/index.md).

-Let us now connect the rosetta-api to an existing Ledger canister.
+Let us now connect Rosetta to an existing Ledger canister.

 1. Get the Ledger token symbol